An Edit Friendly DDPM Noise Space: Inversion and Manipulations: Experiments

 \paragraph{Comparisons on the modified Zero-Shot I2IT dataset} Next, we compare our method to Zero-Shot Image-to-Image Translation (Zero-Shot)~\cite{Parmar23}, which uses DDIM inversion.
 This method only translates between several predefined classes.
 We follow their setting and use $50$ diffusion steps.
-When using our inversion, we decrease the hyper-parameter controlling the cross-attention from $0.1$ to $0.03$.
+When using with our inversion, we decrease the hyper-parameter controlling the cross-attention from the default value $0.1$ to $0.03$.
 As can be seen in Fig.~\ref{fig:zero-short-qualitative}, while Zero-Shot's results comply with the target text, they are typically blurry and miss detail.
 Integrating our inversion adds back the details from the input image.
-As seen in Tab.~\ref{tab:comparison_table_zero}, integrating our inversion improves the similarity to the input image while keeping the CLIP accuracy high and exhibiting non-negligible diversity among the generated outputs.
-See more details in App.~\ref{app:zero-shot-dataset}.
+See more details in the SM.